Completing your application

 The academic department that offers the course you apply to will assess the academic quality and suitability of your application.
 After this is complete, the department will send you formal notification of their decision by email.

-Some courses will interview applicants during the selection process.
+Some courses will interview applicants during the selection process, but many do not use interviews.
 You can check whether shortlisted applicants will be interviewed, and the usual length and structure of interviews, in the entry requirements on our course pages.

-Your academic department may want to hold interviews by Skype/video conferencing, by phone or in person.
+Your academic department may want to hold interviews by video call, by phone or in person.
 They will contact you directly to arrange this, if necessary.

 If your application was complete and eligible for academic assessment at the application deadline date, the department will notify you of the one of the following outcomes: